Who is eligible?

 More library support for off-campus learning?

-- find our how do I guides to help you use our resources.
+- find our guides to help you use our resources.

-- use our information request form to ask for journal articles and books that are not available in electronic format e.g. we can send you a photocopy from our print collection or interloan articles and books from another library for you.
+- use the online form on our Contact us page to ask for journal articles and books that are not available in electronic format e.g. we can send you a photocopy from our print collection or interloan articles and books from another library for you.

 - a librarian by email at [email protected]